yilinghuam/yilinghuam.github.io/eatwat/readme.md

 # Eatwat - A restaurant tracking app

+## User story
+“As a foodie frequenting a multitude of restaurants, I desire an effortless way of recording my ventures, to curate a list of delectable food that I personally savor.”

 ## Technologies
 - **Mapbox** Client side rendering of map, geocoding search and tileset rendering used
 - **dotenv** To protect tokens used in mongoDB and Mapbox
 - **methodOverride** To allow for patch and delete
-- partials
-To make ejs files neater
+- **partials** Used to make ejs files neater
-- cloudinary with express-fileupload

-or
-multer with streamifier and cloudinary
+- **multer with streamifier and cloudinary** for the uploading of single image files using stream

+## Experimented
+- **cloudinary with express-file-upload**
--
+- wireframing using **justinmind**

 ## Approach
 * read up on documentation for mapbox and geocoding search and testing of mapbox functions
+* wireframing
 * setting up database structure
 * set up mvc structure with crud routes
 * add form information into database
 * testing of upload function with multer and cloudinary
 * build mapsearch pages
+* build routes to edit database form information

+## Wireframes

+!(./wireframes/addNew.png)

 ------------------------------------------